started this petition to

 While the publishers, MCL, had previously been publishing a countdown since his disappearance, stakeholders have asked for information and status or progress of his investigation if any, but no information and/or concrete response has been released.

-However in another interview the Minister mentioned that “law enforcers were continuing with investigations”.
+However in another interview the Minister mentioned that “

 Therefore there is a lack of clarity in the government’s position: are they investigating this or do they assume that Azory has chosen to be away from his wife, children and home for this extended period.